slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-08-template.md

         """
         Initialize a dog breed dataset.

-        :param keys: List of identifiers for the images.
+        :param keys: list of identifiers for the images.
-        :param labels: List of labels for the identifiers.
+        :param labels: list of labels for the identifiers.
         :param img_root: Path pointing to the image directory.
         :param transform: Transformation to apply on loaded image.
         """